johannst/notes/src/tools/emacs.md

 -----------------------------------
   M-s o    occur        get matches for regexp in buffer
-                        use during `isearch` to use current search term
+                        use during `isearch` to use current search term e                     enter occur edit mode (C-c C-c to quit)

-  C-n                   goto next line
+  n                     move to next entry and keep focus in occur buffer p                     move to previous entry and keep focus in occur buffer C-n                   goto next line
   C-p                   goto previous line o                     open match in other window